-A related problem is that, in addition to certain required identifying marks-manufacturer, country of manufacture, and serial number-the ITI also recommends the marking of additional information, such as weapon calibre (UNGA, 2005, para.
+ITI also recommends the marking of additional information, such as weapon calibre (UNGA, 2005, para.
 8a).
 It obviously makes little sense to mark a 'fully modular' rifle with a designation of calibre since this can be changed.
-In short, record-keeping and tracing become more complicated in a fully-or even partially-
+In short, record-keeping and tracing become more complicated in a fully-or even partially-modular world.

-modular world.
 The crucial question is: how can one track a weapon throughout its life cycle, irrespective of changes in its configuration (such as calibre or barrel length)?

-Policy options include the identification of a 'control component' for a modular rifle logically the part around which most other major components can be changed (upper or

-A partially-disassembled SCAR-L (Special Forces Combat Assault Rifle). © weaponsman.com lower receiver).
-Decisions also have to be taken as to the identifying information to mark on the control component, whether and how other components of the rifle should be marked, and whether and how records associated with the weapon, presumably linked to the control component, should try to account for the weapon's potential configurations.
-90 Useful solutions will need to take account of the inherent complexity of modular weapons, while, at the same time, remaining as simple-and practicable-as possible.
+Policy options include the identification of a 'control component' for a modular rifle-logically the part around which most other major components can be changed (upper or lower receiver).
+Decisions also have to be taken as to the identifying information to mark on the control component, whether and how other components of the rifle should be marked, and whether and how records associated with the weapon, presumably linked to the control component, should try to account for the weapon's potential configurations.91 Useful solutions will need to take account of the inherent complexity of modular weapons, while, at the same time, remaining as simple-and practicable-as possible.

-Polymer frames91
+Polymer frames92